WebQit/docs/oohtml/docs/getting-started/polyfill/README.md

 ---
 # The OOHTML Polyfill

 This library is the official polyfill for OOHTML.
-It can be used via a script tag or as an npm package.
+It can be used either from a CDN or as an npm package.

-## Option 1: Embed as Script
+## Option 1: From a CDN

 Add the following script tag to your page to include the all-in-one OOHTML build: